thijsrijkers/lit/README.md

 # Lit

-**Lit** is a container runtime that brings performance, simplicity, and transparency to modern app deployment — without relying on Docker or any external container engines.

-Lit runs your applications in isolated environments using native Linux kernel features like namespaces, cgroups, and union filesystems — just like Docker, but from scratch and in a fully customizable, minimal way.
+**Lit** runs your applications in isolated environments using native Linux kernel features like namespaces, cgroups, and union filesystems — just like Docker, but from scratch and in an minimal way.

 ---